AP Statistics

 Assessments

 Assessments are your opportunity to show what you have learned.
-Each assessment will have two parts: Multiple Choice and Free Response.
 Assessments will be composed of AP Style questions and will be timed, working towards AP Assessment timing.
 Assessments will be scored in an AP manner.
-Each semester you will have the option to retake one assessment.
+Each semester you will have the option to retake two (2) – half assessments (could be either the multiple choice or the free response section of the assessment.
+You must schedule any retake prior to the next assessment.

 Preparing for the AP Statistics Exam